 Don’t let the biggest travel disaster to happen with your unlocked luggage.
 Even the fear of being robbed when you reach your destination is enough to spoil your traveling experience.
 Tarris TSA Lock is one the many TSA approved locks for suitcases and you can always stay up-to-date when TSA is scanning through your bags.
 When your lock is opened, its indicator turns red, and when it is relocked by the authority, it turns green again.

 These TSA travel locks from WordLock are sturdy enough to secure your backpacks, briefcases, office desks and instrument cases.
 Lock your bag with tons of words, instead of numbers, thanks to it’s over 10000s of combinations.

-Brinks 161-20471 is rock-solid brass 22m luggage lock which is Travel Sentry/TSA approved with a chrome plated steel shackle.
-It is best suited for all luggage types, including travel golf packs, backpacks, briefcases, etc. It comes with lifetime warranty.
+Brinks 161-20471 is rock-solid brass 22m luggage lock which is Travel Sentry/TSA approved with a chrome-plated steel shackle.
+It is best suited for all luggage types, including travel golf packs, backpacks, briefcases, etc. It comes with a lifetime warranty.

 A dedicated travel padlock, the Arcodo TSA Approved all-metal travel luggage is made of solid steel and is designed for rigidity, durability, and strength.
 These locks can secure your belongings and can ensure peace of mind with pop-up indicator and 3-dial combination.

 Forge is one of the well-recognized brands famed for manufacturing the most unbreakable TSA Accepted and Recognized locks.
 Along with indicator, these locks have a 3-digit combination which takes only half a minute to enter your combination.